Boomerang is split into the main framework (boomerang.js) and plugins (plugins/*.js).

 The faster, more involved, asynchronous way

-Loading boomerang asynchronously ensures that even if boomerang.js
+Loading boomerang asynchronously ensures that even if boomerang.js is

 unavailable (or loads slowly), your host page will not be affected.